gkhays/gkhays.github.io/_posts/2017-02-08-Ethereum-PoC.md

 categories: [ethereum, bitcoin]
 ---

 The purpose of this project is to demonstrate the ability to record identity-related transactions on a private blockchain.
-The idea is to record actions or events associated with resources with which an identity may interact typically called entitlements.
+The idea is to record actions or events associated with resources with which an identity may interact, typically called entitlements.

 I started with the [Ethereum Project](https://www.ethereum.org/) since it supports so called "`smart contracts`" and was designed for uses other than pure digital cash transactions as is the case with Bitcoin.
 I chose the Golang implementation, [go-ethereum](https://github.com/ethereum/go-ethereum).